« || »

 Once again, I’ll be attending the annual media careers event at Cambridge University, where students and alumni get a chance to chat with members of the media about careers in journalism, broadcasting, film, publishing, science communication, media law and media management.

-The February 2011 Event attracted around 250 students (from first-year undergraduates to final-year PhDs and alumni) and there were 46 employers/professional bodies/course providers/individuals (including yours truly) who talked about opportunities and experiences and answered specific questions (one-to-one) from students and alumni.
+The previous event attracted around 328 students (from first-year undergraduates to final-year PhDs and alumni) and there were 50 employers/professional bodies/course providers/individuals (including yours truly) who talked about opportunities and experiences and answered specific questions (one-to-one) from students and alumni.

-If you’re up on 15th February (18:00 to 20:30), come along and have a chat; I should be there for the whole evening.
-I’ve been in science communication for more than 20 years have written as a freelance for New Scientist, Science, Nature, The Telegraph, Guardian, Economist, Focus, BBC, Channel 4, Discovery Channel, Popular Science, American Scientist and countless other outlets and hopefully can offer a few words of, if not wisdom, then at least how now to do it!
+If you’re up in Cambridge on 13th February (18:00 to 20:30), come along and have a chat; I should be there for the whole evening.
+I’ve been in science communication for almost 25 years, initially as a technical editor at the Royal Society of Chemistry, and have written as a freelance science journalist for New Scientist, Science, Nature, The Telegraph, Guardian, Economist, Focus, BBC, Channel 4, Discovery Channel, Popular Science, American Scientist and many other publications and organisations.
+Hopefully can offer a few words of, if not wisdom, then at least how not to do it!

 You can register for the event and get more details here: Cambridge Careers Media Event and here.
 Cambridge students/alumni only.